 Sara and her friend Kelly took me out to dinner one night, and we talked about…what else…MATH.
 They shared a neat routine that they used last year, and I wanted to share it.
 So I proudly present to you Sara and Kelly’s Ten Frame Placemat (now hot pink to match Sara’s classroom decor!).

 They made ten-frame mats for each student on 11 x 17 paper and laminated them.
-I added the number line because I had extra room at the top and, well, can one really have too many number lines? 🙂
+I made two versions, one with a number line at the top and the other with a number path.

 Here are notes from Kelly on ways they used them: